double <- function(x) x * 25 Your first function

 | succ n ih => simp [Nat.add_succ, ih]

 The structure is identical to factorial: a base case (zero), an inductive step (succ n), and the result from the smaller case (ih, the induction hypothesis).
-If the proof is wrong, the code doesn’t compile.
+If the proof is wrong, the code does not compile.
 The proof is a program, and the program is a proof.

-The definition of factorial says that factorial(n) and n * factorial(n - 1) are the same expression for arbitrary n.
-That equivalence holds by term replacement alone; you do not need to evaluate either side.
+The definition of factorial says that factorial(n) and n * factorial(n - 1) are the same expression for arbitrary n, an equivalence that holds by term replacement alone, without evaluating either side.
 It is true by definition.
 The base case says factorial(0) is 1, also by definition.
-Those two statements are the entire proof.
-You show that the program in state n and the program in state n - 1 are the same program up to one substitution, and that the chain has a starting point.
+Those two statements are the entire proof: you show that the program in state n and the program in state n - 1 are the same program up to one substitution, and that the chain has a starting point.
 That is a proof by induction, and it covers every natural number at once.
 In lambda calculus notation:

 fact = λn. if n = 0 then 1 else n * fact(n - 1)